-Why does Texas need a robust pipeline network for its energy development?
+Why do Texas and New Mexico need a robust pipeline network for its energy development?

 Are Pipelines Safe?